kthorn/MoveAndBenchmark/readme.md

 # MoveAndBenchmark

 This is a simple python script for doing the moving files between a source disk and a destination disk, deleting files older than a specified date on the destination disk, and benchmarking the write speed of the source disk.
 We use it for keeping filesystems clean on our data acquisition computers where we have a small, fast, SSD array and a large, slow, hard drive array.
-Every night this script:
+This script:

  - Deletes files older than X (default: 30) days on destination
  - (Optional) Moves files from source to destination